-Every candidate for a certificate or degree is responsible for meeting all the requirements for graduation.
+Every candidate is responsible for meeting all the requirements for graduation.
 Deadline for applying for graduation is published on the academic calendar available on the Web site.
 If a student does not complete the final course requirements, a new program application must be submitted.